 The Contractor Representative is responsible for the classification of the incident, completing the reporting in the OARS system, and ensuring the investigation is completed.

-Prime Contractors: A prime contractor must immediately report to the Contractor Representative all incidents that are required to be reported to external agencies and provide and provide copies of the associated incident investigations reports.
+Prime Contractors: A prime contractor must immediately report to the Contractor Representative all incidents that are required to be reported to external agencies and provide copies of the associated incident investigations reports to the University.
 The University has the right to conduct investigations into contractor safety incidents.
 If the prime contractor is required to submit an incident investigation report to Alberta OHS, the University has the right to review the report before submission.
 The prime contractor must also report immediately any on-site visit by an OHS Officer.

 COVID-19 Information for Contractors